microsoft/ignite25-LAB548-implement-and-manage-data-loss-prevention-policies/lab/instructions/DLP-1-data-loss-prevention.md

 # Lab – Prevent data exposure in Copilot and AI apps with data loss prevention

 Megan Bowen, the Information Security Administrator at Contoso Ltd., is strengthening protections as the company expands its use of Microsoft 365 Copilot.
-Leadership wants to reduce the risk of sensitive information being processed by Copilot or shared with external AI tools.
-To meet this goal, Megan will configure data loss prevention (DLP) policies that keep highly confidential project data out of Copilot and prevent regulated personal data from being pasted or uploaded to AI websites.
+Leadership wants to ensure sensitive information isn't processed by Copilot or shared with external AI tools.
+To meet this goal, Megan will configure and refine data loss prevention (DLP) policies that restrict Copilot from accessing highly confidential project data, prevent banking details from being uploaded to AI websites, and improve how DLP alerts are managed and reported.

 **Tasks**:

 1. Create a DLP policy in simulation mode
 1. Activate a policy in simulation mode
 1. Create an endpoint DLP policy
+1. Configure DLP alert settings
+1. Configure DLP alert aggregation

 ## Task 1 – Create a DLP policy in simulation mode